-We can help you with the complexities of the pitching process.
+We can help you with some of the complexities of the pitching process.
 Not with the emotional stuff but with the nitty gritty.
 And there's a lot to think about.
 Do you know the size of the shortlist?
 Have you asked for a financial contribution?
-Do you know how to protect your IP rights?
+Do you know how to protect your IP rights and confidential ideas and concepts?
 The Pitch Centre is where you can get all the support you need.

 Date all material produced and keep a record of who produced it.
 Conserve all working drafts.

-Consider registering the work and ideas online with the IPA Pitch Protection Scheme.
-As we are currently updating the IPA Pitch Protection Scheme, you can email email@example.com with the following details:
+Consider registering the pitch work online with the IPA Pitch Protection Scheme.
+Although doing so does not give your agency any rights, it can be helpful evidence to help you show when you created the work and registered it with us if there is a future dispute with a potential client.
+As we are currently updating the IPA Pitch Protection Scheme, you can email: firstname.lastname@example.org with the following details:

 All registrations receive an ' IPA certificate of registration' which can be attached to the work submitted on a pitch.